 Arbitration is an ADR method and out of all ADR types is the one of which that is most akin to a court process.
 You and your ex-partner will usually have lawyers who will formally submit relevant evidence etc to best inform the arbitrator to ultimately decide o your matter.

 What Should I Do Next if Considering Alternate Dispute Resolution?

-For more information or if we can assist in answering any questions you may have, simply reach out to one of our Perth, Melbourne, Brisbane and Sydney family law mediation team members at Mediations Australia
+For more information or if we can assist in answering any questions you may have, simply reach out to one of our Perth, Melbourne, Brisbane mediation and Sydney mediation team members at Mediations Australia.